inspire-1a03/pip-2021/google-sheets4.md

 ## 2. Mobility trends among Ontario counties/municipalities
-> Q: How have mobility trends differed over time between counties/municipalities of Ontario?
+> Q: How has travel to parks changed over time in Ontario's counties/municipalities?

 ### Create a pivot table
 1. From the ```All Data``` tab, select all data (```Ctrl + A```) and click ``` > Data > Pivot Table``` to create a new pivot table.
 Insert it into a new sheet.